Complaints

 In the majority of cases we are able to represent our clients without charging a fee at all.
 Read how we are able to offer our services free of charge by clicking here.

-We are authorised & regulated by the Financial Conduct Authority (FCA)
+Morgan Clark are authorised and regulated by the Financial Conduct Authority (FCA)

 Your claim is in safe hands

-As the industry leader, Morgan Clark sets the bar when it comes to standards.
+As members of key professional bodies, Morgan Clark is committed to upholding the highest industry standards.
 We are also proud to support a number of charities both in the UK and overseas.